New hurricane forecasting model launched by NOAA

 An experimental version has been running from 2019-2022.

-"So it has better data simulation, has better resolution, and is one of the first models to run on one of our new supercomputers and NOAA," Matt Anderson, the science and operations officer at National Weather Service Tampa, said.
+"So it has better data simulation, has better resolution, and is one of the first models to run on one of our new supercomputers and NOAA," said Matt Anderson, the science and operations officer at National Weather Service Tampa.

 The system's resolution can narrow down a storm system to 1.2 miles to better predict wind speeds and rain totals.